Aventyret/solarplexus/README.md

 ## Installation & usage

-**To use the latest version in a Wordpress project, simply head over to the 📖 [documentation](https://github.com/Aventyret/solarplexus/wiki) 📖 and don't bother with the dev stuff below.**
+**To use the latest version in a Wordpress project, simply head over to the 📖 [online documentation](https://aventyret.github.io/solarplexus/) 📖 and don't bother with the dev stuff below.**

 ## Plugin development instructions